zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Creating a new repository

+!!!
+Info "Why"
-I would like to initialise a new Git repository on my computer.
+    - I would like to initialise a new Git repository on my computer.

 ```sh
 git init